HL7/US-Core/source/pages/_includes/us-core-allergyintolerance-intro.md

 1.  a code which tells you what the patient is allergic to
 1.  a patient

-*The status element has the following constraints: SHALL be present if verification status is not entered-in-error and SHALL NOT be present if verification Status is entered-in-error.
+*The clinicalStatus element has the following constraints: SHALL be present if verification status is not entered-in-error and SHALL NOT be present if verification Status is entered-in-error.

 **Each AllergyIntolerance must support:**

 1. a verification status
+1. a reaction manifestation

 **Profile specific implementation guidance:**